adriaanbd/data-structures-and-algorithms/Notes/Trees/traversal.md

 #### Depth First Search (DFS)

-There are also several approaches to DFS traversals.
+There are several approaches to DFS traversals.

 Example Tree: